msartor99/FreeBSD14/README.md

 at now , april 2026, y try using IA Gemini to make a clean and powerfull script, but Gemini was complicated. result as soon as possible

+Here's the result of several days of conversation with Gemini, not perfect but effective.
+0.2 IA FreeBSD 15 workstation installation.txt

+Enjoy discovering this little experiment with AI